-ACADEMIC HONOR LATIN TRANSLATION STOLE COLOR BACHELOR'S MINIMUM GPA MASTER'S MINIMUM GPA Cum Laude "with honor" White 3.50 - 3.69 3.50 - 3.69 Magna Cum Laude "with great honor" Silver 3.70 - 3.89 3.70 - 3.89 Summa Cum Laude "with highest honor" Gold 3.90 - 4.0 3.90 - 4.0
+Academic Honor Latin Translation Stole Color Bachelors' Minimum GPA Masters' Minimum GPA Cum Laude "with honors" White 3.50 - 3.69 3.50 - 3.69 Magna Cum Laude "with great honors" Silver 3.70 - 3.89 3.70 - 3.89 Summa Cum Laude "with highest honors" Gold 3.90 - 4.0 3.90 - 4.0

 The determination of GPA will be based on grades including the final trimester of the senior year.
-Students graduating in the Spring will be awarded honor cords based on their most previous trimester's cumulative GPA while their diploma will bear the final results of the final outcome of their GPA.
+Students graduating in the Spring will be awarded honor cords based on their most previous trimester's cumulative GPA while their diploma will bear the results of the outcome of their cumulative GPA.

 Students with the highest GPA for the academic year will be designated Valedictorian (highest) and Salutatorian (second highest).
-Appropriate recognition will be granted these students.
+Appropriate recognition will be granted to these students.